The Atlantic Companion · Wild Atlantic Way · Cork

 Sheep's Head Way

-An 88-km waymarked trail that loops the entire peninsula, broken into manageable day stages.
+A waymarked long-distance trail (around 88km) that loops the entire peninsula, broken into manageable day stages.
 The end loop at Tooreen — the Lighthouse Loop — is the classic: a 4km walk to a small lighthouse on the very tip, with views to Mizen, Beara and the Skelligs on a good day.

 Good to know · Park at Bernie's Cupán Tae café at Tooreen, end of the road.
 Café open seasonally — sandwiches and tea after the walk.